christo/fortune/README.md

 Just some of my favourite quotes and reminders of keyboard shortcuts or commands on my system including those I've written myself.

+I have found this a useful replacement of certain kinds of notes for learning keybindings or command line programs I've made or installed.

 ## Prerequisites

 * `make`